atlassian/react-sweet-state/README.md

         });
       },
   },
-  // optional, mostly used for easy debugging
+  // optional, unique, mostly used for easy debugging
   name: 'counter',
 });